Skip to content

 Storage Best Practices

-• Use the original carrying case: Hard-shell cases with foam inserts protect against impact and keep the insertion tube properly coiled.
+• Use the original carrying case: Hard-shell cases with foam inserts protect against impact.

 • Temperature range: Store at 10–40°C (50–104°F).
 Avoid leaving equipment in vehicles during extreme heat or cold.

-• Keep away from solvents: Store endoscopes away from chemicals, solvents, and fuels that can degrade the outer sheath material.
+• Keep away from solvents: Store endoscopes away from chemicals and fuels that can degrade the outer sheath material.

 Battery and Power System Maintenance

-• Charge regularly: For battery-powered units, avoid fully depleting the battery.
-Recharge after each use and store with a 40–60% charge if not in use for extended periods.
+• Charge regularly: Avoid fully depleting the battery.
+Store with a 40–60% charge if not in use for extended periods.

 Periodic Inspection Checklist

-Perform a thorough inspection every 3 months or after 50 hours of use, whichever comes first:
+Perform a thorough inspection every 3 months or after 50 hours of use:

 When to Send for Professional Service